tedneward/lispy/README.md

 # [jscheme](https://norvig.com/jscheme.html)

 An interpreter for Scheme R4RS written in Java 1.1 (version 1.4 released in April 98, according to Norvig).

+---

+# java

+This directory contains my efforts at porting lis.py over to a Java implementation.
+It's well less-finished and less-elegant than Norvig's JScheme, but I'm also going for a slightly different goal in that I want pieces of this to be usable in other contexts beyond "just" a Scheme interpreter.
+For example, the `SExprReader` is a class I want to be able to use in other contexts.

+(Which means, interestingly enough, that I should probably strengthen it a little bit--in the abstract, an sexpr is either a list or an atom, and atoms can in turn be ints, floats, names, or strings, and my code currently doesn't really differentiate between those at all well....)